hasezoey/ade-key-extractor-rust/crates/bin/README.md

 Wrote key to ./ade_key.der
 ```

+Note that alternatively, you can also build this binary for the windows target directly and execute everything in wine (also should work on windows directly).
+NOTE: the full windows version of `ade-extract-key` [requires wine 9 or later](https://github.com/rust-lang/rust/issues/128066).

 If you dont use the default wineprefix, then `WINEPREFIX` needs to be set to the correct prefix for all the commands shown above.

 `--help` Output: